Acorn Woodpeckers Are the Ultimate Stockpilers

-Tap into what makes these quirky, clownish woodpeckers so unique.
-Acorn woodpeckers live in large social groups and hoard thousands of acorns in trees.
+Tap into what makes the quirky, clownish acorn woodpecker so unique.
+Acorn woodpeckers live in large groups and hoard thousands of nuts.

 When it comes to hoarding food, few birds compare to the acorn woodpecker.
 Unlike woodpeckers that tap their way into tree trunks to mow down insects, these western birds bore small, tidy holes into wood where they store acorns (and sometimes other nuts) by the thousands.
 In fact, just one acorn woodpecker family unit may create a winter stockpile of up to 50,000 acorns in a single tree, called a granary.